daos-stack/daos/docs/user/filesystem.md

 [op_sum ]  5003
 ```

-### Turn on whitelist mode in libpil4dfs
+### Bypassing function interception in libpil4dfs
 libpil4dfs could boost IO performance considerably over using dfuse for IO intensive workloads.
 However, initializing daos environment in libpil4dfs is expensive.
 To alleviate the overhead of libpil4dfs, users could set env to disable function interception in specific applications.
 I.e., let dfuse handle all IO requests.
-"D_IL_WHITELIST=1" turns on whitelist mode.
-A list of common applications are hardcoded to be skipped in whitelist mode.
-Users can set env "D_IL_BYPASS_ALL_LIST" to bypass function interceptions in target processes and their child processes.
-"D_IL_BYPASS_LIST" can be set to bypass function interceptions in target processes only.
-Setting "D_IL_BYPASS_ALL_LIST" or "D_IL_BYPASS_LIST" enables whitelist mode too even "D_IL_WHITELIST=1" is not set.
-Whitelist mode is recommended for short-lived processes that run a large number (more than 1,000) of times.
+Users can set env "D_IL_BYPASS_LIST" to bypass function interceptions in target processes and their child processes.
+This is recommended for short-lived processes (shorter than 100 milliseconds) that run a large number (more than 1,000) of times.
 Example to set env:
 ```
 $ export D_IL_BYPASS_LIST="app_a:app_b:app_c:app_d"
-or
-$ export D_IL_BYPASS_ALL_LIST="scons:configure"
 ```

 ### Turn on compatible mode in libpil4dfs